The Wellness Center

 The Wellness Center can provide you with a range of services depending on your needs.
 We offer medical services, counseling services (both individual and group), and sexual assault advocacy.

 If you wish to access medical services at the Wellness Center, a medical professional can perform a basic physical and gynecological exam to assess and/or treat for injuries.
 The Wellness Center can also perform STI/HIV testing.

 The Wellness Center also employs trained sexual assault advocates.
-Trained advocates are available to answer any questions that you may have, including: how to report an incident of violence, what resources exist on- and off-campus, what Loyola's conduct process looks like, how to safety plan, and more.
-You can make an appointment with an advocate by calling the Loyola Sexual Assault Advocate Line at 773-494-3810.
+Trained advocates are available to answer any questions that you may have, including how to report an incident of violence, what resources exist on- and off-campus, what Loyola's conduct process looks like, how to safety plan, and more.
+You can make an appointment with an advocate by calling The Line at 773-494-3810.

 When calling Dial-A-Nurse at 773-508-8883 to make an appointment, you can ask to see a provider that you’ve seen in the past or mention certain preferences you may have (such as gender).
 The Wellness Center will try to accommodate your requests to the best of our abilities.